-The setup program (on the CD) will start automatically, or if the autorun feature is not enabled on your PC, you may run the "setup.exe" executable file on the CD to start the setup process.
-The software has been tested to work on Windows XP, Windows Vista, Win7, Win8 and Win10.
+The setup program will start automatically, or if the autorun feature is not enabled on your PC, you may run the "setup.exe" executable file on the CD to start the setup process.
+The software has been tested to work on Windows XP, Windows Vista, Win7.